UMS App

 “Genre tags would be super helpful as well as a recommended section under each artist.”

-After learning about the needs of my users, I decided to screenshot the screens form the exisiting UMS mobile app and audit the current UI to help me understand unnessecary UI patterns that align with what user’s are frustrated with in the current UI that might prevent them from acomplishing their goals as user’s and enjoying what matters most which is the festival and discoverying new music.
+After learning about the needs of my users, I decided to audit the screens form the existing app to help me identify unnecessary UI patterns that align with what user’s are frustrated with.

 Audit Key Findings